 Record any positive and negative results in My Covid Record.

 If the test fails or is indeterminate

-If a result is failed or indeterminate, you must take another RAT.
+If a result is failed or indeterminate, take another RAT.
 Follow the manufacturer's instructions on how long to wait between tests.

 After flying to New Zealand you are encouraged to complete a Rapid Antigen Test (RAT) on day 0/1 and day 5/6 after arriving, even if you have no COVID symptoms (children under 6 months old are not asked to test).